srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 #### Task 3: Run the Simulator

+1. In Visual Studio Code, on the **Terminal** menu, click **New Terminal**.

-1. To run the app, in Visual Studio Code, open a terminal, and enter the following command:
+1. At the Terminal command prompt, to run the app, enter the following command:

     ```bash
     dotnet run